sage-code/eve/manual/composite.md

   expect str == ref; //  the reference is holding

-  ** if we recreate str, reference is reset str := 'First value:'; //  new string location expect str  = ref;     //  same value expect str != ref;     //  different locations
+  ** if we recreate str, reference is reset reset  str := "First value:"; //  new string location expect str  = ref;     //  same value expect str != ref;     //  different locations
-  ** reference was broken, ref is pointing to old value print ref;  //  'First value:' return;
+  ** ref is pointing to a different location alter ref  := "New value:" print ref;  //  New value: print str;  //  First value: return;
 ```